Torpedo Advanced Light Shyena

 The Torpedo Advanced Light (TAL) Shyena (Sanskrit: श्येन, "Falcon or Hawk") is the first indigenous advanced lightweight anti-submarine torpedo of India, developed by the Naval Science and Technological Laboratory (NSTL) of the Defence Research and Development Organisation (DRDO) for the Indian Navy.
 The lightweight torpedo can be launched by ships, helicopters and previously the now retired Ilyushin Il-38, named after the divine hawk identified with Agni.

-Torpedo Advanced Light Shyena also utilizes SMART missile as long range delivery platform.
+Shyena also utilizes SMART missile as long-range delivery platform.

 Introduction

-Shyena is a processor based torpedo which incorporates solid-state electronics, digital technology and has been equipped with an integrated active/passive sensor package for homing.
-It is designed to be capable of being launched from both a helicopter or from a triple-tube launcher on surface vessels.
+Shyena is a processor-based torpedo which incorporates solid-state electronics, digital technology and has been equipped with an integrated active/passive sensors for homing.
+It is capable of being launched from a helicopter or surface vessels.
 Its key design feature are maneuverability and ability to transition from warm to cold medium to ensure a hunt and kill.
 The development period of the torpedo was quite long, starting in the 1990s, and concluding with its induction into the Indian Navy on 3 March 2012.
 On that date, the Defence Minister A.K.
 Antony handed over the first consignment of TAL to the Navy in Hyderabad.